beakerbrowser/beakerbrowser.com/about/index.md

   </p>

   <p>
     We believe the Web can (and must) be a people-first platform, where everybody is invited to create, personalize, and share.
-We've set out to make it so.
   </p>

   <p>
-    We're using <a href="https://datproject.org">peer-to-peer technology</a> to improve creating and sharing on the Web.
+    That's why we're using <a href="https://datproject.org">peer-to-peer technology</a> to improve how we create, share, and connect on the Web.
   </p>

+  {% include dat-aside.html %}

   <h3>Why build a browser?</h3>